nightscout/trio-docs/docs/usage/interface.md

     === "Overrides"
         - Add an override by tapping the "+" at the top right
-        - With an override you can:
+        - With an override, you can:
             - Name your override to save it as a preset
             - Increase or decrease basal by a percentage
             - Attribute that % change to both ISF and CR, just one of them, or neither of them